db-LaCAM: Fast and Scalable Multi-Robot Kinodynamic Motion Planning with Discontinuity-Bounded Search and Lightweight MAPF: Approach

 \subsection{Heuristics Estimation}

 The core component of db-LaCAM, db-PIBT, requires an accurate estimation of the cost-to-go $h$ for each motion to guide the search towards the goal.
 In the discrete domain, PIBT uses the shortest path length to compute the $h$ for each grid cell.
-However, in a continuous domain where robots exhibit different dynamics, this metric can no longer provide a reliable cost-to-go estimate.
+However, in a continuous domain where robots exhibit different dynamics, this metric can no longer provide a reliable $h$.
 The $h$ can be pre-computed using a single robot planner in a reverse manner from the goal state towards the start state.
 This method has two limitations.
 First, it requires inverse dynamics, which are often intractable to compute since the system is forward-propagated via actions, and recovering actions backward from the final state would need inverting the dynamics model.
-Second, it is computationally expensive -- especially in large environments, as it explores large portions of the environment that are often irrelevant for finding a solution.
+Second, it is computationally expensive -- especially in large environments, as it explores large, often irrelevant regions of the environment.

 \paragraph{Hierarchical EST} We propose the Hierarchical Expansive Spaces Trees (\emph{HEST}) for efficient estimation of $h$. \emph{HEST} adapts Guided EST~\cite{est}, a single-robot sampling-based planner that expands the most promising state until reaching the goal.